mr-chibi/unscramble/README.md

 <h1>Unscramble</h1>
 <p>Unscramble is a minecraft datapack!
 It's Singleplayer & Multiplayer Friendly!
 Player's can unscramble words!</p>

+## Datapack tribute to Hotshot2162
+This pack was created to **tribute to Hotshot2162.**
+Creator passed away in October, 2021.
+His original work was made as a plugin when he started developing plugins for Minecraft around 1.8.1.

+He was one the people that inspired me, when I was younger and stride for goals you think are out reach, but push you forward to reach it.
+He kept our community group each day having fun and developing amazing plugins and sharing them to public for use.
+I reprogrammed everything from scratch in "vanilla" to tribute his work keep bright and shining.

+Words that are in the "unscramble" are all dinosaur based his favorite words.
+It was very emotional journey rewriting something wanted to share with community.

 <h2>What Unique Features does pack offer?</h2>
 <ul>
   <li>Puzzle solving with words scrambled.</li>